evegyzbirun/product_store1/README.md

 #### by _**(Evgeny Zbirun)**_

-#### The application let users add a product with name, cost, made in and a review with author, text review and rating inside of it.
+#### The application let users to register for using the website which let the user add a product with name, cost, made in and a review with author, text review and rating inside of it.